MEF-Dynamics/ECM-Workshops/README.md

 ### Contributing Guidelines

-Please see the CONTRIBUTING.md file for more information on how to contribute to this project.
+Please see the [contributing](./CONTRIBUTING.md) file for more information on how to contribute to this project.

 ### License

-This project is licensed under the [MIT License](./LICENSE).
+This project is licensed under the [license](./LICENSE).